Estate planning for clients who want to retain access to capital

 Some clients are reluctant to move forward with their estate planning because they feel uncomfortable giving away assets, even if they can afford to do so.

-Business Relief (BR) offers a way for clients to plan for inheritance tax while keeping assets in their own name.
+Business Relief (BR) offers a way for clients to plan for inheritance tax (IHT) while keeping assets in their own name.

 Remember, BR won’t be right for everyone.
 It puts investor capital at risk and comes with other considerations.
 We cover the risks in more detail in this scenario.